aurelia/aurelia/docs/user-docs/app-basics/scope-and-binding-context.md

 ## Override context

 As the name suggests, it is also a context, that overrides the binding context.
-In other words, Aurelia prioritize the override context when the desired property is found there.
+Aurelia give higher precedence to the override context when the desired property is found there.
+This means that while binding, if a property is found in both binding and override context, the later will be generally selected to evaluate the expression.
-Continuing with the [previous example](#how-to-access-the-scope-and-the-binding-context), it renders `<div>Hello World!</div>`.
+We continue with the previous example; it renders `<div>Hello World!</div>`.
 However, things might be bit different if we toy with the override context, as shown in the following example.

 {% code title="App.ts" %}